Citroen DS 3 review

-The Citroen DS3 offers a fun drive, efficient engines and an array of personalisation options
+The DS 3 (previously called the Citroen DS3) offers a fun drive, efficient engines and an array of personalisation options

 But it's not all fashion and fun.
 It's also pleasingly efficient, with the 1.6 e-HDi diesel model emitting only 91g/km of CO2 and managing 78.5mpg.
-Even the VTI 82 petrol manages 62mpg, although three-cylinder turbocharging on rivals helps some match this figure.
+Even the turbocharged three-cylinder petrol will do 60mpg, feeling suitably brisk, too.

 Even entry-level models are well equipped, with a leather steering wheel, cruise control, electric windows and mirrors and air-conditioning.
 DStyle and DSport specifications also come in 'Plus' versions, which include upgrades such as Bluetooth, bigger alloy wheels, digital climate control, parking sensors and auto headlamps and wipers.

-The DS3 has been around for more than four years now, yet it still manages to be a head-turning car.
-Its latest facelift has only brought slight revisions made to the headlight design, colour choice and alloy wheel design, but the DS3 remains a car that stands out from rivals such as the understated Audi A1 and evolutionary MINI.
-It features the bold lines and quirky details that Citroen is known for.
+The DS 3 remains a car that stands out from rivals such as the understated Audi A1 and evolutionary MINI.
+It features the bold lines and quirky details that Citroen is known for, but with bags more style and youth appeal.

-Highlights of the DS3's design include eye-catching LED running lamps, 'shark fin'-inspired B-pillars and 3D-effect LED tail lights.
-New to the 2014 model are concept-style xenon headlamps with LED running light elements that add an extra air of sophistication to the DS3's front end.
+Highlights of the DS 3's design include eye-catching LED running lamps, 'shark fin'-inspired B-pillars and 3D-effect LED tail lights.
+From 2014, DS added concept-style LED headlamps and eyebrow indicators, adding an extra air of sophistication to the DS 3's front end.

-Inside, the DS3 is stylish and solidly built.
+Inside, the DS 3 is stylish and solidly built.
 It shares its interior with the more traditional C3 hatchback, but there's a choice of eye-catching finishes for the full-width dash panel, while a floating cowl sits above the chrome-ringed dials.
-To complete the upmarket look, there's a gloss black centre console, leather and metal-effect gearlever and drilled alloy pedals.
+To complete the upmarket look, there's a gloss centre console, leather and metal-effect gearlever and drilled alloy pedals.

 Despite the expensive look of the interior, it's let down in some areas by cheap-feeling plastics - particularly on the door tops and the lower half of the dash.
 Still, the DS3 comes generously equipped with MP3 connectivity, cruise control and electric windows and mirrors standard across the range.

-The Citroen DS3 engine line-up is comprehensive.
-For petrol fans, the range consists of a 1.2-litre VTi with 82bhp, a 1.6-litre VTi with 120bhp and the hotter THP 155 that, as the name suggests, offers 155bhp and has a 0-62 time of 7.3 seconds.
+For petrol fans, the range consists of a 1.2-litre VTi with 82bhp, a 1.6-litre VTi with 120bhp and the hotter THP 165 that, as the name suggests, offers 165bhp and has a 0-62mph time of 7.5 seconds.
+However, our pick of the range is the new 1.2-litre PureTech three-cylinder turbo petrol, which offers peppy performance and more than 60mpg fuel economy.

 Point the Citroen’s stubby nose down a twisting back road, and you’ll soon be revelling in the car’s agile and entertaining handling.
 The steering doesn’t have the same meaty weighting as the MINI’s, but it’s quick, precise and delivers decent feedback.